metomi/rose/sphinx/glossary.rst

       * `job`: the :term:`job script`.
       * `job-activity.log`: a log file containing details of the :term:`job's <job>` progress.
-      * `job.status`: a file holding cylc's most up-to-date understanding of the :term:`job's <job>` present status.
+      * `job.status`: a file holding Cylc's most up-to-date understanding of the :term:`job's <job>` present status.

    job